Driver-Adam-Testing/python-backend-test-a/content_services/inspector/README.md

 modal run --env=dev src/main.py resume-from-id="myuuid"
 ```

-If you want to rerun parts of the tree, simply supply the path to the nodes
+If you want to rerun parts of the tree, simply supply the path to the nodes.
+Any node that matches the path or is a child of the path will be rerun.
 ```
 modal run --env=dev src/main.py --codebase-id="<UUID>" --rerun-paths="/path/1,/path/2"
 ```